umati/Showcase/Organization.md

 - If you publish information or are mentioning umati partnership in other places, please **keep us informed by either sending a copy or a URL to [info@umati.org](mailto:info@umati.org)** for online material.
 - For fairs with a central **umati booth**, there will be a logo wall with all umati partners.
 Please **provide a logo to us**.
 - For picturing your machine on the umati dashboard, please **send us a picture of the specific machine** to [info@umati.org](mailto:info@umati.org) (Image will be compressed to 1100x800 if it&#39;s larger) together with the Namespace URI of the machine in the datahub.
 If you do not provide a picture, we will instead display a dummy machine icon.

-## Documentation, timeline and notes on implementation details for umati showcase

-### Provided documents and files

-We have provided reference documents for the umati showcase information model as follows:

-- Specification of [OPC UA server](Server.md) and parameter set for umati demonstrators, offers an extensive description of the umati showcase demonstrator story, organizational and technical requirements for all participants, specification of the umati showcase [OPC UA Server](Server.md) as well as documentation, timeline and notes for the umati showcase [OPC UA Server](Server.md) and client implementations
-- [Memorandum of understanding](TODO:LINK) regulates the use of the brand, services offered by VDW and obligations of the participant in context to the umati showcase demonstrations, if you have registered as a umati partner already, there is no need to sign the MoU again.
-- for marketing materials and the umati ambassador/booth personnel documentation see [https://umati.org/Partners/partner-material/](https://umati.org/Partners/partner-material/) for current versions and details.